valancej/Docker-Image-Security/README.md

 - Password files
 - Files

-By following a policy-based compliance approach, organizations can vastly improve their container image posture, by implementing Anchore policies tightly mapped to the above container image best practices.
+By following a policy-based compliance approach, organizations can vastly improve their container image posture by implementing Anchore policies tightly mapped to the above container image best practices.